-Comprehensives are administered every year in the third and fourth weeks of October, and again in the third and fourth weeks of March.
-Exams take place on a Tuesday-Friday schedule.
-If an exam date falls on an official holiday or university break, the exam will be scheduled to take place on the first working- day following the break day.
+Qualifying Exams are administered every year in the third and fourth weeks of October, and again in the third and fourth weeks of March.
+Exams take place on a Tuesday and Friday schedule.
+If an exam date falls on an official holiday or university break, the exam will be scheduled to take place on the first working day following the break day.

-All students should pass comprehensives no later than the second semester of their fourth year, but ideally sooner.
+All students should pass their Qualifying Exams no later than the second semester of their fourth year, but ideally sooner.
 For students without a Master's degree, this may mean enrolling in four courses a semester.
 This should be done in consultation with the advisor.